A new approach to shooting methods for terminal value problems of fractional differential equations: Introduction and Motivation

 \section{Introduction and Motivation}

-Differential equations of fractional (i.e., non-integer) order \cite{Di2010} are an object of great current interest, in particular since they are very useful tools for modeling various phenomena in science and engineering, see, e.g., \cite{hbfc7,hbfc8,hbfc6,hbfc4,hbfc5}.
-For the most part, the problems under consideration have the form
+Differential equations of fractional (i.e., non-integer) order \cite{Di2010} are an object of great current interest.
+They are useful tools for modeling various phenomena in science and engineering, see, e.g., \cite{hbfc7,hbfc8,hbfc6,hbfc4,hbfc5}.
+These problems typically have the form